supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

 ## Summary

-In this exercise, you have deployed High Availability (HA) resources and configured HA for each tier, including the Domain Controller, SQL Server, and Web tiers.
+In this exercise, you deployed High Availability (HA) resources and configured HA for each tier, including the Domain Controller, SQL Server, and Web tiers.
 This ensured redundancy and fault tolerance across all critical application components.

 ### You have successfully completed the exercise.
 Now, click on **Next** from the lower right corner to move to the next page.